Grass family (Poaceae)

 Cultivation: The preference is full sun, dry conditions, and a barren soil that consists of gravel, sand, or clay.
 This grass does best in areas with scant vegetation and is quite drought resistant.

-Range & Habitat: Prairie Three-Awn is a fairly common grass that occurs in most areas of Illinois (see Distribution Map).
+Range & Habitat: The native Prairie Three-Awn is a fairly common grass that occurs in most areas of Illinois (see Distribution Map).
 However, it is even more common in drier areas to the west of the state.
 Habitats include dry gravel prairies, sand prairies, glades, overgrazed pastures, abandoned fields, roadsides, areas along railroads, and barren waste areas.
 In Illinois, Prairie Three-Awn is primarily a railroad weed.

 Faunal Associations: In Illinois and the lower Midwest, wildlife makes little use of Aristida spp.
 (Three-Awn grasses).
 Some leafhoppers that feed on Three-Awn grasses include Flexamia picta and Flexamia pyrops.
 Small rodents eat the seeds in the desert southwest, but they have access to better sources of food in the lower Midwest.